Case study

 Navigating Client Conservatism: Designing for a client with a strong attachment to tradition, such as the High Court, required a deep understanding of their values and cautious approach to change.
 This experience reinforced the importance of balancing innovation with respect for established norms.

 Effective Collaboration: Working closely with Cofluence highlighted the importance of clear and consistent communication, especially in a project with high confidentiality.
-Regular Zoom calls and well-organized revision notes shared via Dropbox were crucial in maintaining alignment and ensuring that the design met Cofluence’s and their client expectations.
+Regular Zoom calls and well-organised revision notes shared via Dropbox were crucial in maintaining alignment and ensuring that the design met Cofluence’s and their client expectations.

 Developer-Ready Design: Ensuring that the mockups were ready for developers emphasised the importance of creating designs that are not only visually appealing but also practical for implementation.
 This involved careful documentation of all components, making the handover process smooth and efficient.